slonigiraf/whitepaper/slonigiraf/ENG.md

 $0.5 / 0.62902832 = 0.794876771$

 All such shares are calculated and represented in a table 6.

+*Table 6.
+Probability that a specific situation leaded to the money loss*

 | Role | Count of reimbursements | Probability of such situation | Part that such situtation takes in all bad luck cases |
 | ----------------- | - | ---------- | ---------- |